Hacking my Roomba

 Like most programmers, I live alone, which means I end up in charge of rather more housework than I am altogether prepared to do.
 To fix it, I bought a Roomba.
 Specifically, I bought the cheapest Roomba there is, on the basis that it's a robot that cleans my floor and I didn't entirely understand what the premium version of that product would be.

-It turns out that the cheap one can’t be scheduled to run at a particular time.
-At least, not using the buttons on top.
-If you take the face-plate off, there’s a serial port, and if you send the number 135 into it, the Roomba will clean the floor.
+It turns out that the cheap one can't be scheduled to run at a particular time.
+At least, OK, you could do it using the buttons on top if you buy this tiny internet-enabled robot designed to sit next to buttons and press them when you activate it..
+If you take the face-plate off, there's a serial port, and if you send the number 135 into it, the Roomba will clean the floor.

 Perhaps the normal way of doing this is with an Arduino, but I don't really know how those work.
 I'm a JavaScript guy, so I did what I knew and bought a Raspberry Pi Zero W, a voltage regulator, a logic level converter, and quite a lot of wires.